wtertinek/Linq2Acad/README.md

 In general, the library should be a more intuitive API for working with the drawing database, making the learning curve for beginners less steep.

-###Note
-In order to be able to compile the solution, you have to add the AutoCAD assembly path to the project's reference path.

-As an example, let's assume your AutoCAD installation folder is *C:\Program Files\Autodesk\AutoCAD 2016*.
-To add the reference paths, open the solution, go to the project properties, select the tab *Reference Paths* and add the folder *C:\Program Files\Autodesk\AutoCAD 2016*.
-Do this for both projects, Linq2Acad and Linq2Acad.Tests.

 ###Examples
 As an example, erasing all BlockReferences from the model space can be done like this: